 Am I eligible to receive loss of hosting income?

-You’re eligible to receive loss of hosting Income if you meet the all following criteria:
+If you’re a US host, you’re eligible to receive loss of hosting Income if you meet both of the following criteria:

 - Your vehicle is damaged on a trip for which you’ve chosen the Premium protection plan (available before July 1, 2020) or the 60 plan (available as of July 1, 2020)

 - If you’ve chosen the 60 plan, you’ve chosen not to receive Replacement Vehicle Reimbursement

 If you’re a UK host, you’re eligible to receive loss of hosting income if your vehicle is damaged on a trip for which you’ve chosen the 65 plan.

 How many days of loss of hosting income am I eligible for?

 Turo will verify with your shop the number of days required to repair your car and compare it to the number of hours listed on the estimate to ensure it falls within a reasonable period.
 We define reasonable period as one day of loss of hosting income paid for every four hours of labor on the estimate.
 If the math is uneven, for example 25 hours divided by 4 hours = 6.1, we’ll round up.
 If the repair timetable includes any weekend days, Turo will pay you loss of hosting income for those days as well.